2duckchun/Algorithm/10. Stack/Stack.md

 ## What is a Stack?
 - A LIFO data structure! : The last element added to the stack will be the first element removed from the stack
+- They are not a built in data structure in JS, but are relatively simple to implement

 ## How is it used?
 - Call Stack